 What to order in Greece if I am vegetarian or vegan?

 Like mentioned earlier, vegetarians and vegans won’t have any problems finding something to eat in Greece.
 Compared to other countries in Europe, dedicated vegetarian and vegan restaurants are rather scarce.

 Yet, most restaurants will have a few dishes that are suitable for vegetarians and vegans.

 Apart from the tasty tiropita and spanakopita, that contain cheese and eggs, vegetarians can have the strapatsada tomato omelette, all sorts of regional cheeses, most salads and starters, and every fried vegetable or fried vegetable ball on the menu.

-Vegans on the other hand, can enjoy the numerous ladera dishes, where the main ingredients are olive oil, onion, tomato sauce and some vegetables, pulses, legumes and grains.
-Ask your waiter for the dish of the day!
+Vegans on the other hand, can enjoy the numerous ladera dishes, where the main ingredients are olive oil, onion, tomato sauce, vegetables, pulses, legumes and grains.
+Ask the waiter for the dish of the day.

-Some starters and most salads are also ideal, and don’t hesitate to ask your waiter to prepare your salad without some of the ingredients on the menu, such as cheese or meat.
+Many of our starters and most salads are also ideal.
+Your waiter will be happy to prepare your salad without some of the ingredients on the menu, such as cheese or meat.